Immerse yourself in the history and luxury that make Como Melbourne’s most glamorous stately home.

-Built in 1847, Como is an intriguing mix of Australian Regency and classic Italianate architecture.
+Built in 1847, Como House and Garden is an intriguing mix of Australian Regency and classic Italianate architecture.